 If left untreated, sleep apnea can increase your risk of becoming insulin-resistant and developing type 2 diabetes.
 Sleep apnea can also lead to complications during surgery, which can draw out recovery times and increase the risk of the surgery itself.

 Sleep apnea is a serious condition, and must be taken seriously.
-If you or a loved one is experiencing symptoms of sleep apnea, contact us today!
+If you or a loved one are experiencing sleep problems or symptoms of sleep apnea, contact us today!
 We can help you figure out your next step and have you sleeping better soon.